Director Neil Marshall, Producer Christian Colson, Celador Films/Pathe - 2005

 Won British Independent Film at the British Independant Film Awards 2005.

-Bowles took the best cave structures from his research accumulated of all the most spectacular car systems in the world to create something larger and more overpowering to set the action against.
+Bowles took the best cave structures from his research accumulated of all the most spectacular cave systems in the world to create something larger and more overpowering to set the action against.
 This was achieved by building large sets at Pinewood Studios, London with some use of models and a digital matte painting.

 To set the action off at the start of the caving adventure the characters face a large entrance cavern which they abseilied into.
 This mean that at the start of the story they are already terrifyingly deep rather than gradually descending through a tunnel.